rit-construct-makerspace/access-control-documentation/docs/ACS Hardware/ACS Switches.md

 Switches are also generally the component responsible for powering an ACS deployment, harvesting some power from whatever it is switching on/off in most applications.

-An example is given of each below Switch, but see "Example ACS Deployments" for more exmaple of deploying these Switches.
+An example is given of each below Switch, but see "Example ACS Deployments" for more example of deploying these Switches.

 For generalized information on selecting a Switch for your machine, see the page "Deploying ACS Hardware".